 Students participate in an ongoing ministry of compassion and care to fellow students through the Student Relief Fund.
-Each Tuesday and Thursday following chapel, students may contribute to this fund, which is administered by the Student Council and assists with emergencies and special needs of students.
+On the first Tuesday and Thursday of every month following chapel, students may contribute to this fund, which is administered by the Student Council and assists with emergencies and special needs of students.